How To Stop Buying Things You Don’t Need

 This is old advice for children’s toys, but it really works on adults.
 Isn’t it amazing how when you decorate for christmas, the house feels new?
 Even if you don’t have new decorations?
 Well, it works for other seasons too.
 Things like pillow covers, throw blankets, kitchen towels, mugs, and other practical items can be switched out at the start of each season.
 Make sure you are packing up stuff that you actually like.
 Otherwise you are just putting a bunch of junk in the basement.
 If your seasonal boxes are filled with things that are still your favorites, opening the box in the spring feels like going shopping.

-This can be dangerous and can lead to buying a lot of hobby related clutter.
+This can be a slippery slop and lead to buying a lot of hobby related clutter.
 But if you are careful, it can give you the feeling of buying something without buying it.
 Gardening, baking, and sewing, will provide you with new items at the end, as well as occupying your time.

 Sometimes none of these tricks work, and you just really, really want something.
 Instead of getting it right away, just wait.
 Buying it resets the countdown to wanting the next thing.
 Instead tell yourself, yes, you can have it.
 And then wait a while.
 Maybe tell someone you want it for your birthday, so you have to wait to see if it appears.